 5] Change Your Internet Security And Privacy Level

 If you have set the “High” level as your security and privacy level, it might block some unknown connections, including SSL connections.
-That may result in Err_SSL_Protocol_Error error flashing on your computer screen.
+That may result in an Err_SSL_Protocol_Error error flashing on your computer screen.

 5] Exclude SSL protocol scanning in your Antivirus settings